djhworld/gomeboycolor-glfw/README.md

 Nintendo Gameboy Color emulator, this is my first emulator so I'm learning as I go along...

+This repository is the frontend for running the emulator using `libglfw`.
+The backend that implements the emulator can be found in: [djhworld/gomeboycolor](https://github.com/djhworld/gomeboycolor)

 You are welcome to visit the github page for this project by [clicking here](http://djhworld.github.io/gomeboycolor), this includes links to [executables](http://djhworld.github.io/gomeboycolor/#downloads), [documentation](http://djhworld.github.io/gomeboycolor/#documentation) and some [background about the project](http://djhworld.github.io/gomeboycolor/#about).

 FAQ